pmandal15/Employee-Performance-and-HR-Analytics/README.md

-1. We want to see the average salary of employees in each department.
+**1. We want to see the average salary of employees in each department.**

 SELECT